nathansturgill/sturgmap/docs/index.md

 -   Visualize Geospatial Data
 -   Visualize Raster and Vector Data with Split Map functionality
 -   Import Basemaps and Maps for geospatial analysis

+## Aim of the Package
+- This python package is designed to be an introductory package that can handle raster analysis along with geospatial analysis.
+The idea is that the package will be developed further to create more robust and capable raster analysis functions for users to use with just a few lines of code.